Generative Engine Optimization (GEO): What you need to know

 Breaking down content into smaller, strategic chunks helps to make it AI-ready.

-So, how else do you make sure your brand or organization stays influential, even when the reader is an algorithm?
+So, how else do you make sure your brand or organization stays influential in this new avenue arch and discovery?

 Incorporating credible sources, quotes, and statistics